YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 Let's load the design into Yosys.
 From the command line, we can call ``yosys fifo.v``.
-This will open an interactive Yosys shell session and immediately parse the code from ``fifo.v`` and convert it into an Abstract Syntax Tree (AST).
+This will open an interactive Yosys shell session and immediately parse the code from :ref:`fifo-v` and convert it into an Abstract Syntax Tree (AST).
 If you are interested in how this happens, there is more information in the document, :doc:`/yosys_internals/flow/verilog_frontend`.
 For now, suffice it to say that we do this to simplify further processing of the design.
 You